 EVENT 3: DISOBEDIENT WILDLIFE DRAWING WALK Sunday 8 December, 10 am – 12 midday

 An ibis explores a bin; cockatoos walk alongside business executives; magpies swoop prams in playgrounds.
 ‘Disobedient wildlife’ refuse to remain unseen in Sydney, often occupying spaces where they ought not to be.
 Join anthro-artist, Holly O’Neil, and bird-watching guide, Jade Peace, of ‘Come Bird With Me’, on a walk through the Sydney Park Wetlands to spot the unruly critters of Sydney, exploring how drawing on location can help to tell stories of place, and allow us to see and investigate the layers of history and habitat around us.
 Meet at the Brick Chimneys at Sydney Park at 10am.
-Booking link to come.
+Space is limited to 12 participants.

 EVENT 4: DRAWING WALKSHOP Saturday 14 December, 11 am – 4 pm